Your Contentsquare platform experience is empowered by our AI innovation. Practical insights, not hype.

 3. Bounce rate

-Bounce rate measures disengagement—it tracks the percentage of sessions that immediately exited with no interactions or clicks.
+Bounce rate measures _dis_engagement—it tracks the percentage of sessions that immediately exited with no interactions or clicks.
 A high bounce rate suggests that users didn’t find what they were looking for: this could be due to irrelevant content, a misleading link that brought them to the wrong place, poor user experience (UX), or frustrating technical issues like slow page load times.
 (Pro tip: use an exit-intent survey to ask users why they’re leaving and quickly identify areas for improvement.)

 To calculate your bounce rate: